jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 # Big data hands-on lab (HOL) #
 <a name="Overview"></a>
 ## Overview ##
-This hands-on lab (HOL) draws upon a public dataset made available by [Airbnb](https://www.airbnb.com/).
-You will use the U-SQL query language to query a dataset made available by [Airbnb](https://www.airbnb.com/)
+In this hands-on lab (HOL), you will use the U-SQL query language to query a dataset made available by [Airbnb](https://www.airbnb.com/).

 create various Big Data queries that are designed to provide the following insights to these Airbnb users: